aiskandarov/docker_systemd/README.md

+### Brief summary of guide

-# Hot to Run applications in Docker container on systemd and manage with systemctl?
+In this guide, you will learn how to run Docker containers on Systemd and manage it with Systemctl

-### To run commands below you must have docker installed on your system, so let's start:
+## **Prerequisites**

+This guide requires Linux and Docker installed on your machine

+### **Steps 1/N. Step Clone repository and run continer**

 ```
 git clone https://github.com/aiskandarov/docker_systemd.git && cd docker_systemd